 If the body of the request or response contains references to named individuals, it must be considered whether these details also need to be redacted before being published on the Disclosure Log.
 There may be circumstances under which Officer’s information, such as name, job title and contact details, may need to be disclosed when acting in his/her professional capacity.
-However, this will be assessed on a case by case basis by the Compliance and Customer Relations Team, in discussion with the relevant managers and in accordance with the ICO guidance on requests for public authority employee data.
+The Compliance and Customer Relations team will discuss each case with relevant managers and assess it following ICO guidance on requests for public authority employee data.

 Requests and responses published on the Disclosure Log will be retained for three years, in accordance with Cheshire East Council Retention Guidelines set out in the Information Asset Register.

 - To ensure that responses meet the requirements of the GDPR and the Data Protection Act 2018, and are ready to be disclosed to the wider public